Sajantoor/Rush-Hour-Solver/readme.md

     }
 }
 ```
-- for each `carProjection`, clone the list, and change the element at index to the projection
+- for each `CarProjection`, clone the list, and change the element at index to the projection
 ```java
 var nextList = carListClone(carList);
 nextList.set(index, forwardProjection);